PunitDh/MyCDN/README.md

 Checks if an item exists in the list that matches the given `predicate`

 **Note**
-The `predicate` can either be a function or a value
+The `predicate` can be a function or a value

 **Usage**